Can I apply for funding through Honors, and also for another source of funding outside of Honors - in my department, for example.

 Yes you can, but you need to submit a full application with a convincing rationale for why the activity was crucial to your project.

-Crown funds cannot be used for tuition for study abroad or internships.
+Funding cannot be used for tuition for study abroad or internships.
 They cannot be used for program fees.
-For example, let’s say your capstone examines whether there are eco-tourism programs that do an admirable job of building a durable infrastructure for indigenous peoples and how those programs are financed.
+For example, let’s say your Thesis examines whether there are eco-tourism programs that do an admirable job of building a durable infrastructure for indigenous peoples and how those programs are financed.
 Honors would not fund you to just attend a summer eco-tourism program in, say, Costa Rica, no matter how interesting it would be.
 We might, however, fund you to remain in Costa Rica for a few weeks after such a program to do research specifically about your topic as exemplified by some local Costa Rican eco-tourism programs.
 You could apply for food and lodging and reasonable expenses during that period.
-This approach has led to very successful capstone projects.
+This approach has led to very successful Thesis projects.